nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

         emptyDir: {}
 ```

-No extra function-runner flag is required; the runner always reads `base-pod-template` from `--pod-namespace`.
+No extra function-runner flag is required.
+The runner always reads `base-pod-template` from `--pod-namespace`.

 ## Context Propagation